 Choosing Your Topic: Delivering Your Promise

 Are you hitting a nerve?
-Are you solving a real problem or pain your audience is experiencing?
+Are you solving a real problem or pain point your audience is experiencing?

 We need to make sure you are.
 That’s what this chapter is all about.

 Here are 5 sure-fire strategies to ensure your topic resonates with your audience:

 Rule one of entrepreneurship: no matter what you sell, your job is to solve a problem.
 Your product, your marketing, your everything should be shaped by that.
 So the first step is to find out what your audience’s problems are.

 Customers generally don't know exactly what they need, but everyone knows what they’re struggling with.
 Try asking what their “biggest challenge” is regarding your area of expertise.
 What’s your biggest challenge when it comes to...getting fit?
 Improving your golf swing?
 Training your parakeet?
 You get the idea.